Quantum Mixing and Benjamini-Schramm Convergence of Hyperbolic Surfaces: Propagators

 \section{Propagators}

 In order to estimate the Hilbert–Schmidt norm

-the geometric data of the problem that appears in the proof of Theorem \ref{Thm: Quantitative main theorem}, it is necessary to analyze the kernels of the hyperbolic wave propagator $P_t$ and a slightly mofified version of it, $P_{t,\tau}$, for these kernels are then used to open the Hilbert-Schmidt norms.
-Although the hyperbolic wave propagator is a natural choice, it exhibits greater thechnical complexity than, for instance, the ball averaging operator (cf. \cite{LS17}).
-As mentioned earlier, this choice makes the specral side easier.
+the geometric data of the problem that appears in the proof of Theorem \ref{Thm: Quantitative main theorem}, it is necessary to analyze the kernels of the hyperbolic wave propagator $P_t$ and a slightly modified version of it, $P_{t,\tau}$, since these kernels are then used to bound the Hilbert–Schmidt norms.
+Although the hyperbolic wave propagator is a natural choice, it exhibits greater technical complexity than, for instance, the ball averaging operator (cf. \cite{LS17}); the choice is deliberate as it makes the spectral side easier.
+We state a proposition giving a convenient form for the integral kernels of $P_t$ and $P_{t,\tau}$.